You are thinking about applying to the HCDE PhD program...

 Can we meet?

-I try to respond to / meet with potential applicants with questions that cannot be answered by my website.
-However, these meetings are a lower priority for me than my commitments to my current students.
+I try to respond to potential applicants with questions that cannot be answered by my website.
+However, this is a lower priority for me than my commitments to my current students.

 Should I reach out during the application review period?